AnyLog-co/documentation/tests suites.md

 ## The analyze output command

-The ***analyze output*** command compares 2 test files to determine if a query was successfully processed.
+The ***analyze output*** command compares 2 test files, each represents the result set of a query, to determine if a query was successfully processed.

 Usage:
 <pre>